brianshumate/vaultron/README.md

 ### Advanced Examples

-The following are more advanced examples of forming Vaultron using a range of environment variables to define additional configuration.
+The following are more advanced examples of forming Vaultron using some of the different environment variables to define additional configuration.

 #### OSS Integrated Storage Example

-This example uses the integrated storage ("raft") backend, and a higher logging level.
+This example uses the integrated storage ("raft") backend, and a higher logging level than the default.

 ```shell
 $ export TF_VAR_vault_flavor=raft \